Efficient representation of spatio-temporal data using cylindrical shearlets: Proofs of Theorems and

 \section{Proofs of Theorems~\ref{theo0} and~\ref{theo1}}

 Here we assume the notation introduced in Sec.~\ref{s.main} where $f_Q = f \, w_Q$, for $f\in\E(A)$.
 We remark that the localization window $w_Q$ acts in the $x_1 x_2 x_3$ space.
 Below, we will select $w_Q$ appropriately so that we can analyze the discontinuity surface $\partial B$ locally.
+Recall that the surface is $C^2$ regular by hypothesis.